 Jesus is our head and chief shepherd.
 Under him, our leaders work in partnership to help the ministers (every member) to serve in our church and the wider community.

 Jason Clift serves as pastor (Parish Rector) to oversee the ministry and mission for our Sunday and Wednesday congregations.
 Jason trained for ministry at Moore Theological College, and previously served as an assistant minister at churches in Normanhurst (4 years), Emu Plains (5 years) and Gungahlin (2.5 years), before being appointed to St George’s Pearce in 2014.
-Jason’s wife Meredith leads ministries with children, youth and women within the church, as well as seeking to foster community outreach.
+Jason’s wife Meredith leads ministries with children, youth, as well as seeking to foster community outreach.

 What We Believe